abdullahanzar/Star-Wars/README.md

 ## Introduction

 Welcome to the ReactJS Star Wars Dashboard project!
-This project aims to create a responsive and visually appealing dashboard where users can explore information about different content types in the Star Wars universe.
+This project aims to create a visually appealing dashboard where users can explore information about different content types in the Star Wars universe.
 The dashboard includes categories such as Films, People, Planets, Species, Starships, and Vehicles.

 ## Dashboard Overview